Chibbluffy/bym-refitted-beginner-guide/README.md

 You should begin upgrading your flinger if you can afford it.
 Each level gives you more range to attack from your main yard.
 If you want to attack further, you need to take over outposts and build and upgrade the flinger on those outposts.
 Outposts have a rmax ange of 4 hexes instead of 10, unlike your main yard

 #### Unlock Inferno
 - Once you reach Town Hall level 5, Moloch will start attacking you.
 After 5 attacks, you can start attacking him back.
+Moloch does not attack you anymore after this, not even in the inferno base.
 Once you reach the end of his Descent bases, you can start building an Inferno base.
+- It is similar to your main yard, with a couple changes
+  - Resources are a completely different set, but they do the same thing
-It is similar to your main yard, but a whole different set of resources, and the building levels are maxed out at lower levels.
+  - The building levels are maxed out at lower levels.
+  - There is only 1 worker
+  - The monsters unlocked have very high stat values
 - [Tips on Inferno](#inferno)